 - ‘corflute’ style pointer boards or similar are not to be attached to any Council controlled assets.

-Footpath trading permit invoices will be sent in the mail and payment is due within 14 days of approval.
-For current fees, please refer to the Footpath Trading and Local Laws Fee Schedule(PDF, 151KB).
+Footpath Trading permit invoices will be emailed and sent in the mail and payment is due within 14 days of invoicing.
+For current fees, please refer to the Footpath Trading and Local Laws Fee Schedule(PDF, 40KB).